kriticalflare/android-dev-challenge-week1/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+Submission for the [#AndroidDevChallenge Jetpack Compose Week 1](https://android-developers.googleblog.com/2021/02/android-dev-challenge-lift-off-with.html).
+A puppy adoption sample app built with Jetpack Compose.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Since i started Android dev a few years back, UI development using XML left a lot to be desired in my opinion.
+Jetpack Compose is a fresh breath of air which combines declarative UI with the concise magic of Kotlin.

+Details screen has a parallax effect on the dog cover image using the `graphicsLayer` modifier for a fast and beautiful parallax effect on scroll.
+The app UI is drawn edge to edge with the help of Chris Banes' library [`Accompanist-Insets`](https://github.com/chrisbanes/accompanist/tree/main/insets) for window insets.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->